CFBCWorks/Independence40SKN/_items/SKN_IN39.md

 title: "Journey"

-shortdesc: “From Statehood to Independence: A Patriotic Poetry Collection on the Journey of St. Kitts/Nevis.”
+shortdesc: “From Statehood to Independence--A Patriotic Poetry Collection on the Journey of St. Kitts/Nevis.”

 categories: [ Poetry , Political Non-Fiction ]